|

 By design, the DVI format doesn't care about the physical

 dimensions of the output medium.
-See subsection “Device control
+See subsection “Device extension

 commands” below.